 Here is how the major options compare on the features students care about:

 For students on a tight budget, the free tiers matter.
-Metric37's 1,500 free words per month covers roughly one essay.
-If you are producing more than that, the Starter plan at $9/month handles up to 30,000 words, which is more than enough for a full course load.
+Metric37's 1,500 free words on signup covers roughly one essay.
+If you are producing more than that, a one-time word pack starts at $2 for 3,000 words, and $4 buys 10,000 words that never expire, so there is no monthly subscription to carry between semesters.

 The Case for Learning to Write Alongside AI